npm package discovery and stats viewer.

 Installation

 With npm, you have several options to control how your operating system's command line resolves the location of the spfxappdev CLI binary.
-Here I describe the global installation of the spfxappdev binary using the -g option.
-This option provides some level of convenience and is the approach I use throughout the documentation.
+Here, I describe the global installation of the spfxappdev binary using the -g option.
+This option provides a good level of convenience and is the approach used throughout this documentation.
 Note that when installing any npm package globally, it is the user's responsibility to ensure that the correct version is installed.
-This also means that if you have different projects, each will run the same version of the CLI.
+This also means that if you have multiple projects, they will all run the same version of the CLI.

 npm i @spfxappdev/cli -g